ckriutz/machinely/java/README.md

 mvn clean package -DskipTests
 ```

-## launch the svc and backend database
+## launch the svc and backend database as containers
 ```sh
 docker-compose up
 ```